The Department of Cognitive Science’s PhD requirements consist of coursework, foreign language competence, teaching experience, and research papers.

 Students become expert in their primary area of research interest and are prepared so that they will be competitive for academic positions in one of the traditional disciplines.

-- 8–10 courses selected in conjunction with the student’s advisory committee to achieve depth in a chosen research area and marketplace competitiveness: computer science, psychology/neuropsychology, or linguistics.
+- 8–10 courses selected in conjunction with the student’s advisory committee to achieve depth in a chosen research area and marketplace competitiveness: computational approaches, (neuro)psychology, or linguistics.

 Students develop the ability to understand, appreciate, and critically evaluate work in the various sub-disciplines of cognitive science by taking a selection of courses, two each in the areas of cognitive psychology/neuropsychology, computation, and linguistics; and one each in philosophy and cognitive neuroscience.
 Students may place out of breadth courses based on undergraduate coursework and (for certain courses) based on examination.
 It is not uncommon for a student to place out of two breadth requirements.